PBS Satellite Service: 1991–1997: The Third-Generation Interconnection System

 The move to Spacenet 1 and, later, Spacenet 4 was only a temporary solution.
-In 1989, an agreement was reached with AT&T for PBS to purchase transponder space on a new satellite named Telstar 401, which wouldn’t launch until 1993.
+In 1989, an agreement was reached with AT&T for PBS to purchase transponder space on a new satellite named Telstar 401, which wouldn't launch until 1993.
 Six Ku-band transponders were purchased, but one C-band transponder was purchased; this C-band transponder was purchased to fulfill the "clear feed" requirement in the Public Telecommunication Act of 1988.
 This C-band feed was the "PBS-X" service.
-PBS’s primary reason for converting to a Ku-band system was to take advantage of "more advanced technical capabilities available on Ku-band transponders," such as increased transponder bandwidth and an increase in the number of services that could be provided.
-PBS also wanted to create an “educational neighborhood” on Telstar 401 where other public educational services, including PBS’s services, would be on the same satellite.
+PBS's primary reason for converting to a Ku-band system was to take advantage of "more advanced technical capabilities available on Ku-band transponders," such as increased transponder bandwidth and an increase in the number of services that could be provided.
+PBS also wanted to create an "educational neighborhood" on Telstar 401 where other public educational services, including PBS's services, would be on the same satellite.
 PBS said that as many as 80 educational services would be provided via Telstar 401, allowing libraries, schools, and universities to access a multitude of programming on the same satellite.
 Telstar 401 launched on December 16, 1993.
 PBS moved to Telstar 401, at orbital position 97°W, on February 5, 1994, ending primary program distribution to affiliates via C-band.
 Telstar 402R, a satellite that launched to orbital position 89°W on September 24, 1995, would serve as a backup.

 In 1994, with the launch of the Ku-Band feeds, PBS began testing DigiCipher I, the digital equivalent to VideoCipher.
 Initial tests proved to be successful, leading PBS to adopt DigiCipher I for all their services in August 1994.
-PBS had wanted to use the newest version of DigiCipher, known as DigiCipher II, but due to "delays in the adoption of MPEG-2," PBS said that they wouldn’t be able to utilize DigiCipher II until "late 1995".
+PBS had wanted to use the newest version of DigiCipher, known as DigiCipher II, but due to "delays in the adoption of MPEG-2," PBS said that they wouldn't be able to utilize DigiCipher II until "late 1995".
 Sometime in early 1996, PBS made the switch to DigiCipher II and, in the process, converted their services from analog to digital.

 On January 11, 1997, at 6:15 a.m., Telstar 401 suffered a failure due to a coronal mass ejection.
 AT&T tried to re-establish contact with the satellite, but all attempts failed.
 To restore service, PBS temporarily moved their feeds to Telstar 402R (later Telstar 4).
 To prevent noticeable interruption to their service, PBS carried out a Satellite Service Recovery Plan.
-It took “less than 25 minutes” for PBS to switch service to Telstar 402R, preventing a severe disruption to their services.
+It took "less than 25 minutes" for PBS to switch service to Telstar 402R, preventing a severe disruption to their services.
+AT&T, the operator of the Telstar 401 and 402R satellites, granted PBS emergency use of one C-band and one Ku-band transponder on Telstar 402R.
+During time on Telstar 402R, PBS began researching options to restore full service.
+Two proposals from Loral Space Systems and GE American were submitted to PBS for consideration.
+These proposals are listed below: